This article discusses the many wonderful things to do in Carpinteria!

 Carpinteria Seal Sanctuary and Rookery

-The Bluffs Preserve is connected to the seal sanctuary.
+The Bluffs Preserve is connected to the Harbor Seal Preserve (or sanctuary).

 While walking north on the preserve, you are going to see the Casitas Pier.
 Pay close attention to the sand next to the pier and you are going to notice several harbor seals sunbathing on the shore (they look like logs from afar).
 They tend to be surrounded by brown pelicans and cormorants.